 Bridgton & Saco River Railroad Coach 11 (later renumbered to #30) is the only surviving baggage/RPO coach from the iconic Maine Two Footers.
 It was built in 1900 by Jackson & Sharp and later salvaged by Ellis D. Atwood when the B&SR finally shuttered their operations in late 1941.
 At Edaville, the coach was converted to passenger use.
 Our restoration is unique in that we plan to bring it back to its original state and instead of using it for passenger service at the Museum it will be an exhibit open to educate the public about RPO and other topics.
-Work is guided by original drawings from Jackson & Sharp and supervised by the Museum’s Chief Engineer, Brian Fanslau.
+Work is guided by original drawings from Jackson & Sharp.

-The Museum displays & occasionally demonstrates an original B&SR box car (#51, built by B&SR in 1889) that has been completely restored and is also in the process of a major track expansion project which will utilize the last two surviving bridges from the Maine Two Footers, also owned by the Museum and original to the Harrison branch of the B&SR.
+The Museum is also in the process of a major track expansion project which will utilize the last two surviving bridges from the Maine Two Footers, also owned by the Museum and original to the Harrison branch of the B&SR.

 The Mystic Valley Railway Society has selected our Coach 11 restoration project as one of the recipients of their 2018 Rylko Award, awarding the Village awarding $3,900.00 towards the multiyear restoration project.
 The Museum also received a $1,000.00 Railroad Preservation Award for the same project from the Massachusetts Bay Railway Enthusiasts in 2018. ”The award honors Russ Rylko, the founding and only president of MVRS for forty three (43) years until his untimely passing in 2013.